 - Continued occupational therapy

 - A doctor can certify that you’re homebound.
-This means your illness or injury causes you to have trouble leaving your home without using a cane, walker, crutches or wheelchair.
-Or, you require help from another person and/or need special transportation.
+This means that, due to your illness or injury, you have trouble leaving your home without using a cane, walker, crutches or wheelchair, or that you require help from another person and/or need special transportation.

 - The home health agency caring for you is approved by Medicare.